mahesh42646/Treading-Hub/README.md

-# Treading Hub - Funded Trading Platform
+# xfunding Flow - Funded Trading Platform

 A comprehensive funded trading platform built with Next.js, Firebase, and Bootstrap.
 This project provides a complete MVP similar to FundedNext with user authentication, trading plans, wallet management, and referral systems.